MichalisEfstathiou/XSPOT-MARKETS/desktop-application-for-windows/trading-panels/market-depth.md

 ![](../../.gitbook/assets/544.png)

-* Buy/Sell color settings – allows to change colors in the Position bar \(Price and QTY\), when positions are Long/Short;
+* Buy/Sell color settings – allows to change colors in the Position bar \(Price and QTY\), when positions are Long/Short
-* Profit/Loss color settings – allows to change colors in the Position bar \(Price and QTY\), when P/L is positive/negative.
+* Profit/Loss color settings – allows to change colors in the Position bar \(Price and QTY\), when P/L is positive/negative
-* Limit order/Stop order – allows to change colors of Limit and Stop orders.
+* Limit order/Stop order – allows to change colors of Limit and Stop orders

 #### **Monitored colors**

-* Monitored price background - allows setting text and background colors for monitoring of the selected price;
+* Monitored price background - allows setting text and background colors for monitoring of the selected price
-* Monitored MPID background - allows setting text and background colors for monitoring of the selected MPID.
+* Monitored MPID background - allows setting text and background colors for monitoring of the selected MPID

 Select desired price or MPID - &gt; right click on it - &gt; set the monitor - &gt; this price or MPID will be highlighted with set monitored color.